-Amenhotep III’s two-seated king statues might not be the biggest or even the most popular of Luxor’s tourist attractions, but if you’re already in the area to see sites like the huge Karnak complex and the Valley of the Kings, Hatshepsut Temple, Luxor Temple, and/or Medinet Habu, then a visit to the Colossi is certainly to be recommended.
+Amenhotep III’s two-seated king statues might not be the biggest or even the most popular of Luxor’s tourist attractions, but if you’re already in the area to see sites like the huge Karnak Temple complex, the Valley of the Kings, Hatshepsut Temple, Luxor Temple, and/or Medinet Habu, then a visit to these two ancient Egyptian statues is certainly to be recommended.
 In fact, nearly all of our 5-Star Nile River cruises and Luxor west bank tour packages include a visit to the Colossi of Memnon.

 Explore the Best of Egypt and Luxor